MarkStrendin/MCF-BlockDuplicator/Readme.md

  - Logs (Normal, Redwood, Birch)
  - Steps (direction of the steps)
  - Pumpkins and Jack-o-Lanterns (direction)

-**Right clicking** a block will give you a full stack of that block (with data intact)
+ **Left clicking** will increment(+) the data value by 1 **Right clicking** will decrement(-) the data value by 1 (effectively going in the reverse direction as left clicking)

-The default item for this tool is the stone axe (275), but you can change this to any item in the configuration file.
+The default item for this tool is the bone (352), but you can change this to any item in the configuration file.

 Paintbrush tool